inverno-io/inverno-core/doc/reference-guide.md

 ## Motivation

-[Inversion of Control][inversion-of-control] and [Dependency Injection][dependency-injection] principles are not new and many Java applications have been developed following these principles over the past two decades using frameworks such as Spring, CDI, Guice...
-However these recognized solutions might have some issues in practice especially with the way Java has evolved and how applications should be developed nowadays.
+[Inversion of Control][inversion-of-control] and [Dependency Injection][dependency-injection] principles are not new and many Java applications have been developed following these principles over the past two decades using frameworks such as Spring, CDI, Guice... however these recognized solutions might have some issues in practice especially with the way Java has evolved and how applications should be developed nowadays.

 Dependency injection errors like a missing dependency or a cycle in the dependency graph are often reported at runtime when the application is started.
 Most of the time these issues are easy to fix but when considering big applications split into multiple modules developed by different people, it might become more complex.
 In any case you can't tell for sure if an application will start before you actually start it.

-Most IoC/DI frameworks are black boxes, often considered as magical because one gets beans instantiated and wired altogether without understanding what just happened and it is indeed quite hard to figure out how it actually works.
-This is not a problem as long as everything works as expected but it can become one when you actually need to troubleshoot a failing application.
+Most IoC/DI frameworks are black boxes, often considered as magical because one gets beans instantiated and wired altogether without understanding what just happened, and it is indeed quite hard to figure out how it actually works.
+This is not a problem as long as everything works as expected, but it can become one when you actually need to troubleshoot a failing application.

 Beans instantiation and wiring are done at runtime using Java reflection which offers all the advantages of Java dynamic linking at the expense of some performance overhead.
 Classpath scanning, instantiation and wiring process indeed takes some time and prevents just-in-time compilation optimization making application startup quite slow.